npcrites/strc_app/README.md

 # STRC Tracker

-As a Gen Z professional, preserving my money safe feels like a full-time job.
-Many investments are high-risk and traditional savings accounts can’t keep up — inflation erodes your returns.
-Bitcoin-backed products are different: with a fixed supply and yield-generating structures, you can realistically earn up to 15% per year.
+Bitcoin-backed products are different: with a fixed supply and yield-generating structures, you can realistically earn up to 15% per year — slowly outpacing traditional 3% High-Yield Savings Accounts over the next decade.

-Unfortunately, they're very confusing to use with current tools like Robinhood or Fidelity.
-It's unclear when dividends are paid, and almost impossible to determine total Return on Investment, which depends on jurisdiction and tax bracket.

-**This app simplifies all that, lowering the barrier of entry to these products, granting all investors access to life-changing financial vehicles.**
+This app lowers the barrier to entry, giving all investors access to these powerful financial vehicles without jurisdiction specific headaches or complicated financial vehicles.

-We will help you track high-yield preferreds — STRC, SATA, MSTR preferreds, and similar assets — with a focus on simplicity.
-Users can seamlessly connect their brokerage accounts and get a straightforward, mobile-friendly view of their positions and payouts.
-We will track your purchases, breakdown your divident payouts, notify you of when you need to invest to receive these dividends, and model your long-term performance.
+Track high-yield preferreds — STRC, SATA, MSTR preferreds, and similar assets — with simplicity.
+Connect your brokerage accounts seamlessly, view your positions and payouts in a mobile-friendly dashboard, track purchases, monitor dividends, and model long-term performance.
+Outperform the rest.
+HODL.

 ## Project Structure